OIDD005 - GRIT LAB (Course Syllabus)

 This course introduces basic concepts of operations management and application of the same in business practice today.
 We will examine the theoretical foundations of operations management and how these principles or models can be employed in both tactical and strategic decision making.
 Topics covered in detail are forecasting techniques, planning under deterministic and uncertain demand, operations planning and scheduling, queuing theory, service operations management, newsvendor models, risk pooling strategies in firms, capacity and revenue management, and supply chain coordination.
 We will conclude by discussing how supply chains evolve under technological change.

-OIDD222 - INTERNET LAW & POLICY (Course Syllabus)
+OIDD222 - INTERNET LAW PRIV CYBER (Course Syllabus)

 OIDD236 - SCAL OPS IN TECH VENTURE (Course Syllabus)

 This course helps students learn to make strategic scaling decisions that are grounded in operational reality.
 Students will study how to build and evaluate the "operation systems" of the firm to maximize value with the focus on scaling the firm's operations.
 This involves tailoring the firm's operational competencies, assets, and processes to a specific business strategy.
 The course will approach the challenge of scaling operations and operations strategy by taking a holistic view that incorporates competitive strategy, financial evaluation, and the customer experience.

 OIDD245 - ANALYTICS & DIGITAL ECON (Course Syllabus)